vvvote/vvvote/doc/install.md

 	 cd backend/webclient-sources/config
 	 cp config-example.js config.js

-If do not have very special needs, nothing needs to be changed in this config.
+If do not have very special needs (e.g. changing the anonymizer service URL), nothing needs to be changed in this config.
 The client automatically incorperates the config from the server.

 Configure the web server